Summer City (Wellington): Summer City

-Hamilton Metcalfe left the Parks Department in June 1979 and Nesbitt became the Director of the newly-named Summer City, now established in the Arts Centre at 355 Willis Street in Dransfield House.
+Hamilton Metcalfe left the Parks Department in June 1979 and Nesbitt became the Director of the newly named Summer City, now established in the Arts Centre at 355 Willis Street in Dransfield House.
 Artists were given relatively free rein to create tours, events, groups, art events, music, theatre, and even magic shows.
 Venues across the city were jointly selected and timetabled to create a rolling platter of free summer-centred events.
 Employment went from being housed under the Dominion Museum to the Wellington Community Arts Council.

-Artists, technical staff, and management were employed under the Labour Department's Temporary Employment Programme (TEP) and Student Community Services Programme (SCSP) which grew into the Project Employment Programme (PEP) from 1982.
+Artists, technical staff, and management were employed under the Department of Labour's Temporary Employment Programme (TEP) and Student Community Services Programme (SCSP) which grew into the Project Employment Programme (PEP) from 1982.

 Summer City was used as branding for Wellington City Council summer events through the 1980s, 1900's and early 2000s.

 The Arts Centre moved to the Band Rotunda in Oriental Bay then to Toi Poneke.